Bachdenkel came to life in and around the King's Heath area of Birmingham.

 Adopted by Birmingham's small but active counter-culture the band started to perform at

-key-note underground events, sit-ins free concerts and fund raisers.
+key-note underground events, sit-ins free concerts and fund raisers for the Birmingham Arts Lab.

 Gone were the pub-gigs and social clubs replaced by attentive audiences who listened to not only the music but the lyrics.
 Concerts were frequently enhanced by Fred Smith's Amoeba Light Show and this still young band was making serious progress in the Universities, colleges and hip clubs.